-Ensure that private roads and drives are constructed and maintained to minimum standards.
+Ensure that private roads and drives are constructed and maintained to minimum standards through the following action.

 a.
 Maintain the town's current standards for private roads to ensure they are in keeping with state standards for safe access by emergency vehicles.